NAvi349/rr-arb-uvm/README.md

 # UVM Testbench Architecture

 From previous projects, I will take the UVM testbench and adopt it to this DUT.
-There will be a agent for input and agent for output.
-Input agent will have driver, sequencer and monitor.
-Output agent will have output monitor only.
+There will be a seperate master agent for each bit of the bus request.
+Each agent will have a single monitor because the grant and request should be going to a single master.